alexwday/rbc-codex-proxy/README.md

 ## Prerequisites

 - Node.js 14+ and npm
+- Python 3 (for installing Codex native dependencies)
+- GitHub CLI (`gh`) - Required by Codex for certain operations
 - Valid OAuth credentials (CLIENT_ID and CLIENT_SECRET)
 - Access to your organization's OAuth token endpoint
 - Access to your organization's internal API endpoint